Paulínia: Sports

 Paulínia has a great tradition in motocross, with one of the best teams in Brazil.
 The Petrobrás/Paulínia team has several Brazilian, State and international titles.
 The team originated in the Paulínia Racing Bicicross project, created by the city hall to encourage the sport in the city.
 Currently, the team is seven-time Brazilian and São Paulo State champion.
 The city also hosted for several years the Bicicross Americas, one of the greatest competitions in Brazil and in the continent.

 Other popular sports in Paulínia are basketball, handball and volleyball.
 Basketball is governed by the Friends of Basketball Association of Paulínia (AAB Paulínia), which coordinates the men's, women's and junior men's basketball club teams in Paulínia.
 In handball, the SER/UH/Paulínia team stands out, maintained by the city hall.
 The team is associated with the Handball League of the State of São Paulo, alternative association of the sport in the state.
 In volleyball, the teams that participate in the Regional Games and in the Interior Open Games stand out.
 The teams in these three sports use the sports gyms Agostinho Fávaro, located in João Aranha, and Vicente Amatte, located in Santa Cecília.

 Recently the sports modality of street running has been growing among the population, and there have been events organized with support from the City Hall.
 Noteworthy are the running and walking events promoted by the Paulinense Sports Association (AEP) and by local businesses, such as the 1st Calegaris Run in 2017, organized by the supermarket chain that gives its name to the event.

 Holidays

 In Paulínia there are five municipal holidays, eight national holidays and, in 2012, three optional workdays.
-The municipal holidays are the day of political-administrative emancipation of Paulínia, on February 28; Good Friday, on April 6; Corpus Christi, on June 7; Sacred Heart of Jesus Day (patron saint of Paulínia), on the eighth day after Corpus Christi (June 15); and the civil holiday of the day of the Constitutionalist Soldier, on July 9.
-Except for the February 28th and July 9 holidays, all have moving dates.
-In 2012, the optional workdays were: Carnival Monday, February 20; Carnival Tuesday, February 21; Ash Wednesday, February 22.
+The municipal holidays are the day of political-administrative emancipation of Paulínia, on 28 February; Good Friday, on 6 April; Corpus Christi, on 7 June; Sacred Heart of Jesus Day (patron saint of Paulínia), on the eighth day after Corpus Christi (15 June); and the civil holiday of the day of the Constitutionalist Soldier, on 9 July.
+Except for the 28 February and 9 July holidays, all have moving dates.
+In 2012, the optional workdays were: Carnival Monday, 20 February; Carnival Tuesday, 21 February; Ash Wednesday, 22 February.
 However, the optional workdays can be changed, deleted or even created during the year, by decree of the mayor.
 In the case of optional workdays, services considered essential to the population cannot be interrupted.